It's festival season, so why not bring the festival home with this brilliant craft activity?

 If you have little ones just learning to use (and be trusted!) with scissors, this flower crown is a great opportunity to practise.
 You could draw the flowers before hand onto some card or paper, use bold easy to follow outlines, then the kids can just cut them out carefully and stick them to a cardboard headband.
 For the headband just need a strip of cardboard measured to fit, for little kids especially keep this quite wide for maximum flower coverage, leave it flat for decorating then staple, tape or glue closed at the end.
 If you have some magazines you are happy to sacrifice or even some old gardening books or catalogues, photos of flowers would look great cut out and layered up collage style!
 You can really use anything here to create all sorts of fun flowers to stick on, scraps of wrapping paper, tissue paper, felt, and fabric!
 Egg boxes are great for flowers, you cut out the cup part, paint if you like, and make little snips around the edge that you can then fan out- they also work well as the centre of a daffodil!

 This method does require some specific materials, if you do buy a supply of wool and pipe cleaners though, there are endless crafts you could make, they will never go to waste we promise!
 These tassels are quite similar to pom poms but even easier to make, you just need wool/yarn and a fork.
 The pipe cleaners attach to the tassels and you can then weave them together to create the crown, similar to a daisy chain!
-Check out this page to see step by step photos.

 Now that you're flower-power ready, why not show off your crown and set up your very own festival from home?

 At Kidadl we pride ourselves on offering families original ideas to make the most of time spent together at home or out and about, wherever you are in the world.
 We strive to recommend the very best things, that are suggested by our community and are things we would do ourselves - our aim is to be the trusted friend to parents.